magomar/docker-drupal-postgres/README.md

     drupal
 ```

-In order to ease the process, this project provides a simple docker-compose file that executes all the necessary steps acording to the former setup and the named volumes approach.
+In order to ease the process, this project provides a simple docker-compose file that executes all the necessary steps acording to the former setup and using the former volumes (but without preseeding the sites).

 ## Create docker-compose file

 - Create `docker-compose.yml` using version 3
 - Use two images: official latest `drupal:latest` image along with the official `postgres:latest` image
-- Use `ports` to expose Drupal on 8080
+- Use `ports` to expose Drupal on port 8080
 - Create volumes (here I'm using named volumes)
-- Setup POSTGRES_PASSWORD on postgres image to `example-pwd`
+- Setup POSTGRES_PASSWORD on postgres image to `postgres`

 For additional info check documentation:
 -[Drupal on dockerhub](https://hub.docker.com/_/drupal/)